CogitatorTech/binharic-cli/README.md

 ### Features

 - Can use models from OpenAI, Google, Anthropic, and Ollama
-- Is fully customizable (like customizing system prompt)
+- Is fully customizable and extendable (system prompt and adding new tools)
 - Comes with a built-in keyword-based retrieval-augmented generation (RAG) pipeline
-- Comes with a large set of built-in tools (like reading and writing files)
+- Comes with a large set of built-in tools (like for reading files and running Bash commands)
 - Can use external tools via the Model Context Protocol (MCP)
-- Comes with built-in workflows for standard software development tasks (like debugging and code review)
+- Comes with predefined workflows for common software development tasks (like debugging and code review)

 See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.